mgedmin/dotvim/README.rst

 Instructions to other people
 ----------------------------

+A common piece of advice given to new Vimmer is

-Don't put any lines in your .vimrc that you don't understand.
+> Don't put any lines in your .vimrc that you don't understand.

+I completely agree with it.
+Don't use other peoples' vim configs wholesale;
-Browse for ideas, copy interesting snippets.
-One by one.
+instead look at them, browse for ideas, then copy the interesting bits one by one.